 In 2017 we will provide a wide range of support activities to Dutch businesses operating locally and those seeking to expand on the markets of Serbia and Montenegro, as well as focusing on activities that should result in stronger relations in the fields of renewable energy and water management

 The Dutch Embassy will continue intensifying the already good economic collaboration with Serbia and Montenegro, especially in the field of agriculture.
 In 2017 we will also provide a wide range of support activities to Dutch businesses operating locally and those seeking to expand on the markets of Serbia and Montenegro.
 Next year we are going to focus even more on activities that should result in stronger relations in the fields of renewable energy and water management.
 When it comes to energy, we would like to support Serbia in having a more independent and diverse energy sector and higher energy efficiency.
 The same goes for water, an area in which – also due to the geographical location of our country (below sea level) – we have lots of expertise and are internationally renowned for our water management.
-We would like to help Serbia to be even more resilient to water-related natural disasters and to provide the necessary knowhow and technology to tackle challenges related to waste water treatment and other environmental topics (Chapter 27 of the acquis).
+We would like to help Serbia to be even more resilient to water-related natural disasters and to provide the necessary know-how and technology to tackle challenges related to wastewater treatment and other environmental topics (Chapter 27 of the acquis).

 Our Embassy strongly relies on partnerships and mutual collaboration.
 We often cooperate not only with other embassies, the World Bank, the EBRD and EIB, but also with domestic investor associations and chambers.
 We have close relations with the Foreign Investors Council, NALED, SKGO, the Serbian Association of Managers and, of course, the Chamber of Commerce & Industry of Serbia.
-We believe that mutual trust and public-private dialogue are the essence of a sustainable and functional business environment, and we gladly contribute to that, together with our companies.
+We believe that mutual trust and public-private dialogue are the essences of a sustainable and functional business environment, and we gladly contribute to that, together with our companies.